 XRP is an open-source cryptocurrency that uses an open-source distributed ledger called XRP Ledger.
 It was developed by Ripple, an enterprise blockchain company that facilitates global transactions.
 Ripple says XRP was built for payments and can settle transactions faster, more reliably and at a lower cost than is possible over standard global payment infrastructure.

-Although Ripple is currently embroiled in a lawsuit brought by the U.S. Securities and Exchange Commission, which alleges it engaged in unregistered securities trading, XRP’s price, while volatile, is up almost 315% since the beginning of the year — but you can still buy it for under $1.
-What’s more, a new lawsuit by a government watchdog group alleging that SEC officials are biased against Ripple and XRP and have conflicts of interest could help to resolve the suit against Ripple in investors’ favor.
+Ripple is currently embroiled in a lawsuit brought by the U.S. Securities and Exchange Commission, which alleges it engaged in unregistered securities trading.
+However, a new lawsuit by a government watchdog group — alleging that SEC officials are biased against Ripple and XRP — could help to resolve the suit against Ripple in investors’ favor.

 2. Dogecoin (DOGE)

-Dogecoin originated as something of a joke, but it has become quite real for all of those who are now profiting from it.
-The coin is certainly still “cheap” at about $0.17 per coin as of Dec.
-21, especially compared to its $0.68 peak back in May.
-But the current price is up over 2,860% since the beginning of the year when you could buy DOGE for less than half a cent.
+Dogecoin originated as something of a joke, but it has become quite real for those who have profited from it.
+The coin is certainly “cheap” at about $0.08 per coin as of June 1, especially compared to its 52-week high of $0.4234.

 3. Chainlink (LINK)

 Chainlink describes itself as enabling real-world data and off-chain computation to expand the capabilities of smart contracts while maintaining the upsides of blockchain technology, namely its security and reliability guarantees.
-The Chainlink price moves in fits and starts but currently sits under $20 per coin, up nearly 59% from the beginning of the year but down significantly from its 52-week high, giving new investors a chance to buy cheap.
+The chainlink price moves in fits and starts and currently sits at $7.00, down almost 80% year over year, giving investors a chance to buy cheap.